arturoherrero/arturoherrero.com/_posts/2015/2015-01-26-closure-design-patterns-ruby-edition.md

 ---
 layout: post
-title: Closure Design Patterns.
-Ruby Edition
+title: Closure design patterns.
+Ruby edition
 description: Back in 2012 I wrote an article about closure design patterns using Groovy.
 I have decided to use Ruby this time.
 tags: programming
 ---

 Back in 2012 I wrote an article about **[closure design patterns][1]**.
-I used Groovy as a programming language but now I have decided to use Ruby (the programming language that I mainly have been using for two years).
+I used Groovy as a programming language but now I have decided to use Ruby (the programming language that I have mainly been using for two years).
 This article was featured on [issue #231 of Ruby Weekly newsletter][2]{:target="_blank" rel="noreferrer"}.

 I want to keep the same examples, so I have created a helper method to make